aws-ia/ecs-blueprints/cdk/examples/lb_service/README.md

   * ALB security group - allows ingress from any IP address to port 80 and allows all egress
   * ALB subnet - ALB is created in a public subnet
   * Listener - listens on port 80 for protocol HTTP
-  * Target group - Since we are using Fargate launch type, the targe type is IP since each task in Fargate gets its own ENI and IP address.
-The target group has container port (3000) and protocol (HTTP) where the application container will serve requests.
-The ALB runs health check against all registered targets.
-In this example, ALB send HTTP GET request to path "/" to container port 3000.
-We are using target group default health check settings.
-You can tune these settings to adjust the time interval and frequency of health checks.
-It impacts how fast tasks become available to serve traffic.
-(See [ALB target health check documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/target-group-health-checks.html) to learn more.)
+  * Target group: Since we are using Fargate launch type, the targe type is IP because each task in Fargate gets its own ENI and IP address.
+The target group has container port(3000) and protocol(HTTP) where the application container will serve requests.
+The ALB runs health check against all registered targets(See [ALB target health check documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/target-group-health-checks.html) to learn more).
-* **Amazon ECR repository** for the container image.
-We are using only one container image for the task in this example.
 * **Amazon ECS** service definition:
   * Task security group: allows ingress for TCP from the ALB security group to the container service port (3000 for this example).
 And allows all egress.
   * Service discovery: You can register the service to AWS Cloud Map registry.
 You just need to provide the `namespace` but make sure the namespace is created in the `core_infra` step.
   * Tasks for this service will be deployed in private subnet
   * Service definition takes the load balancer target group created above as input.
-  * Task definition consisting of task vCPU size, task memory, and container information including the above created ECR repository URL.
+  * Task definition consisting of task vCPU size, task memory, and container information
   * Task definition also takes the task execution role ARN which is used by ECS agent to fetch ECR images and send logs to AWS CloudWatch on behalf of the task.

 ## Cleanup